enokson/laboratory/README.md

             state.set_state(counter);
         }

-        // In this is example we want to return the state
+        // In this example we want to return the state
         // after all the tests are ran so that we can echo the
         // the final result to stdout.
         let state: Counter = describe("My Crate")